 The coalition focuses on planned relocation in the context of disasters and climate change.
-If you work primarily on resettlement or relocation in settings of conflict, development, or other drivers, you are welcome to register your interest to be informed of activities for mutual learning and experience exchange.
+If you work primarily on resettlement in settings of development, conflict or other drivers, or on individual household buyouts, you are welcome to register your interest to be informed of activities for mutual learning and experience exchange.

 As a member of the Coalition on Dignified Climate Relocation, you are: